lightning/bolts/04-onion-routing.md

 The association between forward and return packet is handled outside of the protocol, e.g., by association to an HTLC in a payment channel.

+### Failure Codes

+The following `failure-code` values are supported.
+A node MUST select one of these codes when creating an error message, and MUST include the appropriate `additional` data.

+In the case of more than one error, a node SHOULD select the first one listed.

+The top byte of `failure-code` can be read as a set of flags:
+* 0x80000000 (BADONION): unparsable onion, encrypted by previous node.
+* 0x40000000 (PERM): permanent failure (otherwise transient)
+* 0x20000000 (NODE): node failure (otherwise channel)
+* 0x10000000 (UPDATE): new channel update enclosed

+Any node MAY return one of the following errors:

+If the realm byte is unknown:

+1. type: PERM|1 (`invalid_realm`)

+If an otherwise unspecified transient error occurs for the entire
+node:

+1. type: NODE|2 (`temporary_node_failure`)

+If an otherwise unspecified permanent error occurs for the entire
+node:

+1. type: PERM|NODE|2 (`permanent_node_failure`)

+If a node has requirement advertised in its `node_announcement` `features` which were not present in the onion:

+1. type: PERM|NODE|3 (`required_node_feature_missing`)

+A forwarding node MAY return one of the following errors, the final node MUST NOT:

+If the onion version byte is unknown:

+1. type: BADONION|PERM|4 (`invalid_onion_version`)
+2. data:
+   * [32:sha256-of-onion]

+If the onion HMAC is incorrect:

+1. type: BADONION|PERM|5 (`invalid_onion_hmac`)
+2. data:
+   * [32:sha256-of-onion]

+If the ephemeral key in the onion is unparsable:

+1. type: BADONION|PERM|6 (`invalid_onion_key`)
+2. data:
+   * [32:sha256-of-onion]

+If an otherwise unspecified transient error occurs for the outgoing channel (eg. peer unresponsive, channel capacity reached):

+1. type: 7 (`temporary_channel_failure`)

+If an otherwise unspecified permanent error occurs for the outgoing channel (eg. channel (recently) closed):

+1. type: PERM|8 (`permanent_channel_failure`)

+If the outgoing channel has requirement advertised in its `channel_announcement` `features` which were not present in the onion:

+1. type: PERM|9 (`required_channel_feature_missing`)

+If the next peer specified by the onion is not known:

+1. type: PERM|10 (`unknown_next_peer`)

+If the HTLC does not reach the current minimum amount, we tell them the amount of the incoming HTLC and the current channel setting for the outgoing channel:

+1. type: UPDATE|11 (`amount_below_minimum`)
+2. data:
+   * [4:htlc-msat]
+   * [2:len]
+   * [len:channel_update]

+If the HTLC does not pay sufficient fee, we tell them the amount of the incoming HTLC and the current channel setting for the outgoing
+channel:

+1. type: UPDATE|12 (`fee_insufficient`)
+2. data:
+   * [4:htlc-msat]
+   * [2:len]
+   * [len:channel_update]

+If `outgoing_cltv_value` does not match the`update_add_htlc`'s
+`cltv-expiry` minus `cltv-expiry-delta` for the outgoing channel, we tell them the `cltv-expiry` and the current channel setting for the outgoing channel:

+1. type: UPDATE|13 (`incorrect_cltv_expiry`)
+2. data:
+   * [4:cltv-expiry]
+   * [2:len]
+   * [len:channel_update]

+If the ctlv-expiry is too near, we tell them the the current channel setting for the outgoing channel:

+1. type: UPDATE|14 (`expiry_too_soon`)
+2. data:
+   * [2:len]
+   * [len:channel_update]

+The final node may return one of the following errors, intermediate nodes MUST NOT:

+If the payment hash has already been paid, the final node MAY treat the payment hash as unknown, or may succeed in accepting the HTLC.
+If the payment hash is unknown, the final node MUST fail the HTLC:

+1. type: PERM|15 (`unknown_payment_hash`)

+If the amount paid is less than the amount expected, the final node MUST fail the HTLC.
+If the amount paid is more than the amount expected, the final node SHOULD fail the HTLC:

+1. type: PERM|16 (`incorrect_payment_amount`)

+If the `cltv-expiry` is too low, the final node MUST fail the HTLC:

+1. type: 17 (`final_expiry_too_soon`)

+### Receiving Failure Codes

+If node sending the error is the final node:
+* If the PERM bit is set, the origin node SHOULD fail the payment, otherwise it MAY retry the payment if the error code is understood and valid.
+(In particular, `final_expiry_too_soon` can occur if the block height has changed since sending, `temporary_node_failure` could resolve within a few seconds).

+Otherwise, the node sending the error is an intermediate node:
+* If the NODE bit is set, the origin node SHOULD remove all channels connected with the sending node from consideration.
+  * If the PERM bit is not set, the origin node SHOULD restore the channels as it sees new `channel_update`s.
+* Otherwise, if UPDATE is set, and the `channel_update` is valid and more recent than the `channel_update` used to send the payment:
+  * The origin node MAY treat the `channel_update` as invalid if it should not have caused the failure.
+  * Otherwise, the origin node SHOULD apply the `channel_update`.
+  * The origin node MAY queue the `channel_update` for broadcast.
+* Otherwise, the origin node SHOULD eliminate the channel outgoing from the sending node from consideration.
+  * If the PERM bit is not set, the origin node SHOULD restore the channel as it sees a new `channel_update`.
+* The origin node SHOULD then retry routing and sending the payment.

+The origin node MAY use the data specified in the various types of failure for debugging purposes.

 ![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png "License CC-BY")
 <br>
 This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).